nightconcept/boba-site/project/boba-syntax.md

 ingredients[0] |> upper() |> print() // Outputs "FLOUR"
 ```

 Functions are the building blocks of any Boba program.
-In the next chapter, we'll explore how to group related data and functions together using structs.
+In the next chapter, we'll explore how to group related data together using structs.

 Structs, short for structures, allow you to create your own custom data types by grouping together related variables.
 This is a powerful way to organize and manage complex data in your programs.